sphinx-labs/stakingpool/README.md

 remove all instances ofthe ladele
 - Uniswap Router and the Compound Bulker.

-restrict fns on stakingPoolL: onlyAdmin users must user router to publicly call
+restrict fns on stakingPoolL: onlyRouter
+ - users must user router to publicly call

 1. change vaultBaseAllocPoints to immutable
 2. refactor testing to be modular?

 realm points?
+ - need ability to burn rp on creation?